CSSSR/jquery.csssr.validation/README.md

     <input type="submit" value="register" />
 </form>
 ```

+Now, once the form is submitted, the validation plugin will be called and your form is being validated before it is submitted.
+Keep in mind, that you don't need to add the `novalidate` attribute to turn off browser validation - it will be added automatically once the plugin is initialized.

 [See it live on JSFiddle](http://jsfiddle.net/coder13/gnfrmj3z/)

-Now, once the form is submitted, the validation plugin will be called.

 ### Validation Features